 This is the approximate age of the vehicle, calculated from the date of manufacture until the date the report was generated.

 This is a technical description of how the engine sits in the vehicle.
 It describes how the engine is mounted in the context of the crankshaft and long axis.

-Also known as Brake Horse Power.
-This is the common measure of an engine's power, it is an imperial value.
+BHP stands for Brake Horse Power.
+This is the common imperial measure of an engine's power.
 The larger the value the more power the vehicle has.
-Its name is a historical reference to the industrial revolution when a stream powered engine was measured by the number of horses it could replace.
+Its name is a historical reference to the industrial revolution when a steam powered engine was measured by the number of horses it could replace.

 This describes the quantity and the way in which the engine cylinders are laid out in the engine.
 Common layouts are 'Inline' and 'V'.